EMCC SENIOR PRACTITIONER IN COACHING

 *CORONAVIRUS SAFETY NOTE: Due to covid-19 safety measures, all or some of the 2021 programme workshops may need to be delivered online via Zoom to keep all participants safe, still with breakout rooms, whiteboard etc and a rich, relational experience.
-The fee remains the same, with additional sessions, elements and support are already provided online.
+The fee remains the same – additional sessions, elements and support are already provided online.
 Please be prepared for it to all be delivered online.